trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 This action will generate a single JSON file containing all the annotations in the AOEF format.
 For more details on the format, refer to this [website](https://mbsantiago.github.io/soundevent/).
-The exported file can be easily shared with others, allowing them to import it directly into Whombat and view your annotations (assuming they have the recordings pre-registered, check [Sharing Datasets](datasets.md#dataset-home-page) for more information).
+The exported file can be easily shared with others, allowing them to import it directly into Sonari and view your annotations (assuming they have the recordings pre-registered, check [Sharing Datasets](datasets.md#dataset-home-page) for more information).
 Sharing your annotations becomes a seamless process, enabling collaborative efforts and